kyasig/nixos-config/README.md

 Just for me in case I need to reinstall.

 Make sure flakes is enabled.
 in ``configuration.nix``
 ```
 nix.settings.experimental-features = ["nix-command" "flakes"];
 ```
+note that git is not installed by default also install a good text editor lol

 Clone this repository
 ```